 51Japan51.4171.4360.9130.5060.1210.1641.363

-The criteria covered in this statistic show that Japan wins in many ways.
-A stat doesn't mean anything unless it's put into context.
-For example, Japan ranks 26th in the world's suicide rankings.
-The numbers have dropped a lot and currently South Korea which has a high rate of suicides in 10th place.
+The criteria addressed in this statistic show that Japan excels in many aspects.
+A statistic means nothing unless it is put into context.
+For example, Japan is 26th in the world suicide ranking.
+The numbers have dropped significantly, and currently, South Korea, which has a high suicide rate, is in 10th place.

-Factors that cause suicides include unemployment, economic problems and social pressures.
-I personally don't think Japan's suicide rate is as high as people think.
-You see, there are 15 people per 100,000 inhabitants, in Brazil there are 13 and in the USA there are 12, a small difference.
-Even so, Japan is always cited as an example of suicides, probably because of its small size that makes things happen in a concentrated way.
+The factors that cause suicides include unemployment, economic problems, and social pressures.
+I personally do not consider Japan’s suicide rate to be as high as people imagine.
+Consider this: it is 15 people per 100,000 inhabitants, in Brazil it is 13, and in the USA, it is 12, a small difference.
+Even so, Japan is always cited as an example of suicides, probably due to its small size that makes things happen in a concentrated manner.

 Are the Japanese happy?

 In fact, what is happiness?
 Happiness is something that needs to be achieved individually.
-As much as the Japanese have social problems, they seek happiness in their own way, whether through some hobby, sport, game or something individual.
-In Japan there are thousands of things to do to get rid of boredom.
-Even though there are always people working, there are others who are always traveling and having fun.
+Although the Japanese have social problems, they seek happiness in their own way, whether through a hobby, sport, game, or something individual.
+In Japan, there are thousands of things to do and thus end boredom.
+Even though there are always people working, there are others who are always traveling and enjoying.

 Are the Japanese depressed?
 Is Japan an unhappy nation?

 The stereotype that the Japanese are more depressed than people from other countries is wrong and outdated.
-As much as there are those who try too hard for nothing and still find a void in their life.
-Many other Japanese people know what they really want, and it is thanks to their efforts to work hard, follow rules and be a perfectionist by nature, that Japan has become such a comfortable place to live and travel.
+Although there are those who strive too much for nothing and still find a void in their lives.
+Many other Japanese know what they really want, and it is thanks to their efforts in working hard, following rules, and being perfectionists by nature that Japan has become such a comfortable place to live and travel.

-If we stop to think about our problems, there's no way we can be happy.
-The trend of the current world is to get worse, bringing more unhappiness!
-Japan has an advantage in offering a quality of life, of course not everyone has the luck and time to enjoy these things.
-Remember that having time and doing the things you love doesn't mean happiness either!
+If we stop to think about our problems, there is no way to be happy.
+The trend of the current world is to worsen, bringing more unhappiness!
+Japan has the advantage of offering a quality of life; of course, not everyone has the luck and time to enjoy these things.
+Remember that having time and doing the things you like does not necessarily mean happiness!

-The fact is that Japan doesn't even appear on the list of the 10 most depressive countries in the world.
-The US ranks first in depression, where 1 in 6 people take antidepressants or psychiatric drugs.
-Even Brazil appears at 7th in this ranking, thus showing that unhappiness affects even Brazilians who are famous for never giving up and being positive and frantic.
+The fact is that Japan does not even appear on the list of the 10 most depressed countries in the world.
+The USA is first in the depression ranking, where 1 in every 6 people takes antidepressants or psychiatric drugs.
+Even Brazil appears in 7th place in this ranking, showing that unhappiness affects even Brazilians who are famous for never giving up and being positive and frenetic.

-What is your opinion on the matter?
+What is your opinion on the subject?
 We also recommend reading: